connexcs/docs/docs/class5/connexml.md

 1. **Local files**: You can play from default built-in messages.
 List of default sounds to follow.
 2. **Remote HTTP**: You can play from a remote datasource, the file can be anywhere on the internet; starts with HTTP.
-3. **User Files**|You can play the audio that you have uploaded with ConnexCS.
+3. **User Files**: You can play the audio that you have uploaded with ConnexCS.
 Login to your account :material-menu-right: Management :material-menu-right: File :material-menu-right: Upload.

 !!!example
     1. **Loop**